Jaw Dropping Plot Twist Ideas Every Writer Needs to Know

 Readers who enjoy the romance genre would’ve heard this trope a hundred times.
 Many love it, some can’t stand it.

-The key to making this twist work is to back it up with a story that doesn’t lean on this trope too heavily and play into too many clichés surrounding it.
+The key to making this twist work is to back it up with a story that doesn’t lean on this trope too heavily and plays into too many clichés surrounding it.

 Deus Ex Machina